nwheels-io/NWheels/README.md

 ## What is NWheels

-NWheels is an infrastructural ecosystem and ongoing development effort, which is aimed to implement A-to-Z architectural recipes, supply innovative runtime platform, and provide super-high-productivity framework for development of enterprise applications based on the .NET Core platform.
+NWheels is an infrastructural ecosystem and ongoing development effort, which is aimed to implement A-to-Z architectural recipes, supply innovative runtime platform, and provide super-high-productivity framework for development of enterprise applications based on the [.NET Core platform](https://docs.microsoft.com/en-us/dotnet/articles/core/).

+- **What is the problem NWheels solves that makes it an attractive choice for a project?** There are many.
+Through our experience, we identified a set of typical interrelated challenges and tasks that recur in enterprise software development.
+NWheels follows field-proven approaches to those, and provides a flexibly structured solution, which is easily adaptable to specific project requirements.
+[Learn more: optimization opportunities](https://github.com/felix-b/NWheels/wiki/background-optimization-opportunities).

 - **What types of applications will be supported?** Web sites, web services, application tiers implemented as micro-services or FaaS; native mobile and desktop apps; CLI programs; data stored in relational, No-SQL, and event-oriented databases.
-Typical enterprise application includes all of the above.
+Typical enterprise application includes most of the above.
 [Learn more: architecture overview](https://github.com/felix-b/NWheels/wiki/architecture-high-level-overview).

-- **Where will they run?** Server-side will run on Linux, Windows, OS X; client side will run on web browsers, mobile devices, Windows/Linux/OS X desktops, Smart TV and IVR platforms.
+- **Where will they run?** Server-side will run on Linux, Windows, macOS; the client side will run as HTML5 apps on web browsers, as native apps on mobile devices, as desktop apps on Windows/Linux/macOS; the client side will also run on less common platforms like Smart TV and IVR.

 - **Clouds?** Yes, any compatible IaaS will be supported.
 NWheels comes with its own runtime platform, and unless explicitly specified, no dependencies on concrete vendor PaaS will be included.
 Thus for example, mission-critical software will be able to run on Azure with disaster recovery on AWS and Google Cloud.
 [Learn more: architecture overview](https://github.com/felix-b/NWheels/wiki/architecture-high-level-overview).